gabrielrih/VaultScan/CONTRIBUTING.md

 To print messages it uses the [logger](./vaultscan/core/output/logger.py) implementation.
 The *logger* allow us to customize the type of message by info, warning, error, success and debug.

-> Note that the debug message is not consider a friendly message since it's not show by default to the user.
+> Note that the debug message is not consider a friendly message since it's not shown by default to the user.
 So it does not make sense to put those messages on the [friendly_messages](./vaultscan/core/friendly_messages.py) class.

 4. **When implementing a new engine you should:**